YunoHost-Apps/mautrix_whatsapp_ynh/README.md

 If you don't have YunoHost, please see [here](https://yunohost.org/#/install) to know how to install and enjoy it.*

 ## Overview
 Matrix-WhatsApp puppeting bridge packaged as a YunoHost service.
+Messages, media and notifications are bridged between a whatsapp user and a matrix user.
+The bridge consists in a synapse app service and relies on postgresql (mysql also available).
+Therefore, [Synapse for YunoHost](https://github.com/YunoHost-Apps/synapse_ynh) should be installed beforehand.

 **Shipped version:** 1.0